 - Step 3 Layer 2) Raspberry Coconut Whipped Cream: When the crust is cooled, mix ¼-cup of Medieval Raspberry Compote into a third portion of the Coconut Whipped Cream and spread over the baked cookie crust.

-- Step 5 Layer 4) lastly, place 20-30 fresh raspberries next.
-Top them with your last portion of Coconut Whipped Cream.
+- Step 5 Layer 4) next, place 20-30 fresh raspberries over the chocolate infused coconut whipped cream layer then top them with your last portion of Coconut Whipped Cream.

-- Step 6 Layer 5) Spread /1/2 cup of Medieval Raspberry Compote over the top of the raspberries.
+- Step 6 Layer 5) Spread /1/2 cup of Medieval Raspberry Compote over the top of the last whipped cream layer.
 Use the remaining ¼-cup of compote to drizzle over individual portions.

 This dessert is best when it sets for at least 4 hours in the fridge.
 It is a super dish to make for company and can be made the day before.
 Be creative and please share your creation with us all!
 I’d be glad to post a guess recipe that you’ve created or adapted.